chrysn-pull-requests/slipmux-specification/draft-bormann-t2trg-slipmux.md

 ## aiocoap

-A work in progress implementation of slipmux is a vailable as part of the aiocoap library (MIT License, Python language, for unconstrained systems):
+A work in progress implementation of slipmux is a vailable as part of the aiocoap library (MIT License, Python language, for capable systems):

 <https://codeberg.org/aiocoap/aiocoap/pulls/52>